Wildguzzi.com

 -

-I get that plastic has its benefits, but I was fond of walking all over ON TOP of my Ural when I had it—and that included all three steel mudguards.
+I get that plastic has its benefits, but I was fond of walking on top of my Ural all over when I had it; that includes all three steel mudguards.
 Can’t do that on plastic (or aluminum)